2019 Internet blackout in Iran: Extent

+The disruption was part of a larger strategy to restrict the spread of protest-related information and prevent the coordination of demonstrations.

 Implementation

 It took 24 hours for MICT to cut off people's access to the Internet.
 The ministry had to order a range of ISPs and mobile data providers to stop providing users with international network and connect to NIN.
 Some providers withdrew their routes from the Internet and some continued to announce routes but block traffic.

 Although the global network was not accessible, local services including banks, state-run messaging apps, and vehicle for hire mobile apps continued to operate through National Information Network.
 State-owned web search engines and GPS navigation software were also enabled.

 Timeline and statistics

 Users first reported minor outages in Mashhad on 15 November.
 The disruptions increased in extent and severity with impact also visible on overall connectivity charts.
 Iran's largest mobile network operators, including MCI, Rightel and Irancell, fell offline on the evening of 16 November.
 The Internet blocking gradually increased until the country reached the point of total shutdown.
 There was a partial return of the Internet in eight Provinces (Ardebil, Golestan, Markazi, Mazandaran, Qazvin, Qom, Semnan and West Azarbaijan) at around 7pm on the 17th Nov but by 20 November, national connectivity was at 5% of ordinary levels.
-According to the Monash IP Observatory, the only area that was not affected by the nationwide shut-down was the historical city of Bam in the Kerman Province.
+According to the Monash IP Observatory, the only area that was not affected by the nationwide shut-down was the historical city of Bam in the Kerman province.

 On 23 November, NetBlocks reported that "Internet access is being restored in Iran and connectivity levels have risen to 64%".